joshfaust/Roku_Analysis/README.md

 # Roku Log Analysis

-The inital purpose of this reasearch is to review PiHole Logs associated with a Roku's logging activity.Takes PiHole logs generated on a PiHole machine and parses out all Roku genereated traffic that's resident within the logs.
-The promary purpose is  to determine the amount of data a Roku is generating and how much of that data is non-streaming information being sent back to the Roku logging servers.
+The inital purpose of this research is to review PiHole Logs associated with a Roku's logging activity.Takes PiHole logs generated on a PiHole machine and parses out all Roku generated traffic that's resident within the logs.
+The primary purpose is  to determine the amount of data a Roku is generating and how much of that data is non-streaming information being sent back to the Roku logging servers.

 # Usage: